JuliaRobotics/Caesar.jl/docs/src/concepts/multisession.md

 ![Prime density](./images/multisessionsolve.png)

 The session landmarks are then frozen, and individual session solves are triggered to propagate the information back into the sessions.
+Until the federated upgrade is completed, the above process is iterated a few times to allow information to cross propagate through all sessions.
+There federated tree solution requires only a single iteration up and down the federated Bayes (Junction) tree.

 # Next Steps

 This provides an initial implementation for stitching data from multiple sessions, robots, and users.
-In the short term, we may trigger this automatically for any shared environments, allowing the robots to 'dream'.
+In the short term, we may trigger this automatically for any shared environments.
+Multisession solving along with other automated techniques for additional measurement discovery in data allows the system to 'dream' -- i.e. reducing succint info from the large volumes of heterogenous sensor data.

 In the medium future we will extend this functionality to operate in the Bayes tree, which we call 'federated solving', so that we perform the operation using cached results of subtrees.